List of military aid to Israel during the Gaza war: Serbia

 In 2024, Serbia's state-owned arms trader had sold €42.3 million worth of weapons to Israel, mostly 155 mm artillery shells.
 In June 2025, the Serbian president, Aleksandar Vučić, announced that he had halted all arms transfers to Israel.

+Slovakia

+In 2024, Slovakia stopped releasing data on its arms exports to Israel; Amnesty International Slovakia condemned this action.
+According to Eurostat data, Slovakia exported €10.4 million in arms and ammunition to Israel in 2024.

 United Kingdom

 The UK government does not give weapons directly to Israel but rather issues licenses for British companies to sell weapons.
 British companies supply less than 1% of Israel's military imports.
 Israel used British-supplied weapons and equipment in the war.
 About 15% of components of each Israeli-owned F-35 fighter jet are made by British companies, including BAE Systems.
 According to the UK government, British military exports to Israel amounted to £18 million in 2023.